BLACKPOINTER11/HOTEL-MANAGEMENT-SYSTEM/README.md

-# MySQL Code TO BE TYPED IN MySQL ENVIRONMENT.....
+# MySQL code to be typed in MySQL Environment.....

 ●	create database hotel;